-- DCHFA will pay the full amount of your qualified Down Payment is between 3% and 3.5% of the home purchase price.
+- DCHFA will pay the full amount of your qualified Down Payment of 3.0% (FHA Plus) to 3.5% (HFA Preferred/Advantage)

 - The Down Payment Assistance Loan is issued; the balance due reduces by 20% each year for 5 years, ending at a zero balance.